BUEC500C1/twitter-summarizer-rest-service-pntwari/README.md

-# video-pntwari
+# twitter-summarizer-rest-service-pntwari
-video-pntwari created by GitHub Classroom
+twitter-summarizer-rest-service-pntwari created by GitHub Classroom

 ## Author:
 This project is created under the direction of Osama Alshaykh of Boston University as Homework 5 for EC500.